unifi-utilities/unifios-utilities/README.md

 ### UDM Pro / SE
 Base build with apparmor, systemd, devicemapper removal, and overlay kept Works on PRO on 2.x, for 1.x use the UDM Base still.
+*Does not work on 3.x use nspawn-container*

 ## macvlan kernel module for UDR